istSOS/istSOS4/database/README_VERSIONING.md

 $body$;
 ```

-### Add the table to the versioning
+### Add the table to the versioning (must respect the order following REFERENCES
-### !!!
-BEWARE !!! if you have multiple tables you must respect the order following REFRENCES

 ```
 SELECT my_schema.add_table_to_versioning('users', 'my_schema');